ErezVolk/wp2tt/README.md

 (WORK IN PROGRESS)

-This little Python 3 script converts a word processor file (currently .docx or .odt) into an InDesign tagged text format.
+This little Python 3 script converts a word processor file (currently .docx, .odt, .fodt, or Markdown) into an InDesign tagged text format.

 Currently usable only if you know how to install Python 3, python-lxml, etc.
-Not hard at all, but I didn't get around to writing a HOWTO or a proper installer.
+Not difficult at all, but I didn't get around to writing a HOWTO or a proper installer.

 Main features: